About This Site

 The wild, early years of the Erie Canal and lumber boom; the worldwide phenomenon of the carousel; the rival carousel (band) organ makers, including Wurlitzer; the increasingly heavy industry; the little schools and churches that nourished minds and spirits; the occasionally idyllic neighborhoods, and the trains and trolleys which steamed and sparked their way through them; the water-borne lifestyle of the Niagara River and the canal; the diverse and sometimes clashing ethnic populations–all these stories this collection humbly attempts to illustrate in some small way.

 Where can I see your painting and photography?

 I have something historyish.
 Do you want it?

 Yes!
 Well, a photo and its story.
 Email me at firstname.lastname@example.org.
-But please give the actual object(s) to the Historical Society of the Tonawandas.
+But please give the actual object(s) to the North Tonawanda History Museum or the Historical Society of the Tonawandas.

 Do you have a Facebook page?

 Yes.
 It's called We Are Lumberjacks and We're OK!.

 Can I send you the history of a subject I know about, or correct or amplify what you have already written?